LPology/Simple-Ajax-Uploader/README.md

 ### Cross-browser Helper Functions ###

-To ease the pain of supporting older browsers, the plugin includes a set of callback functions which allow specific behavior to be defined based on whether the browser supports XHR uploads/File API:
+To ease the pain of supporting older browsers, the plugin includes a set of callback functions which allow specific behavior to be defined based on whether the user's browser supports XHR uploads/File API:

 <code>startXHR(filename, fileSize)</code> - Called prior to upload - only in browsers that support XHR uploads<br />
 <code>endXHR(filename)</code> - Called after upload is completed - only in browsers that support XHR uploads<br />